codewithrohan/Backend-Engineer-Task/Backend_Engineer_TaskManagemnt/readme.md

 - `POST /api/users/register` - Register User.
 - `POST /api/users/login` - User Login.
+- `GET  /` - Index Page

 ## Usage

-1. Register and log in to receive a JWT Auth Token.
+1. Users Need to Register/log in, in order to receive a JWT Auth Token.
-2. Use the token for authenticated requests to the tasks and subtasks endpoints.
+2. Use the token for authenticated requests to the tasks and subtasks endpoints in postman.
 3. Check Postman Testing folders to see all the apis testing